PixelClear/PixelClear.github.io/_posts/2021-01-31-x86-Assembly-tutorial-part3.markdown

 Many instructions ahead of current instruction pointer location are prefeched in **Instruction Prefetch Cache**.**Out Of Order Execution Engine** takes these instructions and starts executing them and the results of this execution is then placed in **Retirement Unit**.The **Retirement Unit** will not execute the result until its time to do so in program logic.So, instruction pointer reached on instruction then, **Out Of Order Execution Engine** might have already placed the result of it in **Retirement Unit**.
-The **Retirement Unit** then will execute the result of this instruction which was placed by out of oder engine.
+The **Retirement Unit** then will execute the result of this instruction which was placed by **Out Of Order Execution Engine**.
 Once the **Retirement Unit** executes this result then and then only we say the instruction is executed and instruction pointer will be increamented.This explaination describes what actually happens in processors.
 For simplicity we will consider that the instruction pointer behaves in sequential manner and processor execute instructions sequentially.

 **EIP** is instruction pointer for processor.
-As programmer we cannot directly change the content of EIP register.
+As a programmer we cannot directly change the content of EIP register.
 But, there are instructions who has side effects and by executing these instructions we can indirectly manipulate EIP.
 Manipulating the EIP is how we alter or control the flow of program.
 So, Lets dive deep to see these instructions.